purescript-emacs/purescript-mode/snippets/README.md

     M-x yas-reload-all

-Haskell snippts should now be available to use!
-In a `haskell-mode` buffer, type `fn<TAB>`.
+PureScript snippts should now be available to use!
+In a `purescript-mode` buffer, type `fn<TAB>`.
 A prompt should appear asking which `fn` snippet to expand.